My Father’s Accidental Recipe – Best Garlicky Pork Recipe!

 A traditional authentic Chinese braised pork belly recipe.
-Recipe taught by a retired Chinese cuisine chef, and I was lucky enough to learn each and every detail of it.
+Recipe taught by a retired Chinese cuisine chef (my dad), and I was lucky enough to learn each and every detail of it.
 Simplest at its best!

 Lead Time: 60 minutes – 75 minutes (45 minutes cooking and 15 – 30 minutes preparations)